 I envisaged the story tagged with 'At last, we know the price of fame.
-Mr. Idiot bid £x to have his name in the papers and get his 15 minutes of fame'.
+Mr. Winningbidder bid £x to have his name in the papers and get his 15 minutes of fame'.

 So I set it up on the ubiquitous site and waited for a reply.

 The auction would last ten days so that there was plenty of time for the world's media to find it.
 Unfortunately, not one picked up on the story.

 I tried to excite interest by emailing eBay and notifying them of the opportunity of free advertising but the chap in a garage that runs the whole site was having a burger at the time, or counting his profits (I presume).

 A few souls found the site and in the end I think about 150 people actually visited to see what it was all about.
 Probably mostly geeks not actually getting a life.

 And one of these actually started the bidding.
 I was in business.